-I have ten years of generalist medical experience with a focus in rural health, anaesthesia, primary care, dermatology and aged and palliative care.
+I have twelve years of generalist medical experience with a focus in rural health, anaesthesia, primary care, dermatology and aged and palliative care.

 Being a rural generalist has allowed me to walk the tight rope between acute critical care in my anaesthetic practice and conversely provide palliative and end of life care for patients.

 My expertise is in providing a generalist approach to medical and real world problems, being able to listen and examine a wide array of evidence and provide a balanced approach to patient care.

 I also have an interest and deep desire to create and innovate in the field of primary care medicine.
 I believe that the traditional model of consultative medicine can be disrupted and enhanced connection between health players is key for our future.

 @thoughtsbyjonathan – My new adventure in writing encouragement on Instagram (December 2017)

 Developing an idea for the delivery of home and residential palliative and aged care medical services – Hopefully for launch in August 2017

 FRACGP (Fellowship of the Royal Australian College of General Practitioners) 2014

 BSc (Human Biology) – Curtin University of Technology 2002